 1. The original CC licenses included RDF, XML, and HTML comments

-2. In looking for something more effective (and interoperable), they decided against making up their own meta data in lieu of using something else out in the world.
+2. In looking for something more effective (and interoperable), they decided against making up their metadata instead of using something else out in the world.

-3. There are issues with using comments like they had been, such as it:
+3. There are issues with using comments as they had been, such as it:

 - Being prone to spamming,